 Early withdrawals may not mean big falls in retirement incomes

-Our modelling suggests that a 35-year-old earning the median wage of about $60,000 who takes the full $20,000 allowed from their super can expect their super income through retirement to fall by around $80,000 in today’s dollars.
-But their total retirement income would fall by only $20,000 in today’s dollars, or around $800 each year.2 The Age Pension is means tested – the higher your super balance, the less pension you get.
+Our modelling suggests that a 35-year-old who takes the full $20,000 allowed from their super will see their balance at retirement fall by around $58,000.2 For someone earning the median wage of about $60,000 today, they can expect their total super income through retirement to fall by around $80,000 in today’s dollars.
+But their total retirement income would fall by only $20,000 in today’s dollars, or around $800 each year.3 The Age Pension is means tested – the higher your super balance, the less pension you get.
 So workers who take money from their super will lower their super balance at retirement, but they will receive more Age Pension – helping to soften the blow.

 The story is a little different for high-income earners.
 The total retirement income of a worker earning around $110,000 a year today (more than 90 per of workers of that age) would fall by around $70,000, or around $2,700 a year, if they withdrew the full $20,000 from their super over the next few months.
 They would lose the same amount in superannuation as a middle-income earner, but receive less Age Pension to compensate, since they’re ineligible to receive an Age Pension for most or all of their retirement.